Blisto91/dxvk-wiki/Configuration.md

 # dxgi.deferSurfaceCreation = False

-# Return S_OK from IDXGIDevice::CheckInterfaceSupport when querying
-# support for a Direct3D 10 COM interface.
-Some games require this
-# in order to start up, others may break when this option is set.
-#
-# Supported values: True, False
-#
-# Enabled by default for:
-# - World of Warcraft

-# dxgi.fakeDx10Support = False

 # Enforce a stricter maximum frame latency.
 Overrides the application
 # setting specified by calling IDXGIDevice::SetMaximumFrameLatency.
 # Setting this to 0 will have no effect.